Xtra-Computing/thundersvm/docs/intro.md

 ## Support Vector Machines (SVMs)

 SVMs have been used in various applications including spam filtering, document classification, network attack detection.
 SVMs have good generalization property via maximizing margin of the seperating hyperplane.
 We discuss SVMs for binary classification here, because other SVM training problems such as SVM regression and ``$ \nu $``-SVMs can be converted into binary SVM training problems.
 The figure below shows an example of binary SVMs which have an optimal hyperplane seperating the training data set denoted by circles and squares.
-For non-linearly seperable data, SVMs use the kernel functions to map the data to a higher dimentional data space.
+For non-linearly seperable data, SVMs use the kernel functions to map the data to a higher dimentional data space and also allows errors by introducing slack variables (see the *where* under the optimization problem below).
 <center>![optimal hyperplan](https://docs.opencv.org/2.4/_images/optimal-hyperplane.png)</center>

 In the following, we describe the formal defination of SVMs.
 Specifically, a training instance ``$ x_i $`` is attached with an integer ``$ y_i \in \{+1, -1\} $`` as its label.
 A positive (negative) instance is a training instance with the label of +1 (-1).
 Given a set ``$ \mathcal{X} $`` of n training instances, the goal of training SVMs is to find a hyperplane that separates the positive and the negative instances in ``$ \mathcal{X} $`` with the maximum margin and meanwhile, with the minimum misclassification error on the training instances.
 The training is equivalent to solving the following optimization problem: